CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 By default the Analysis Name is the name of the App, and the Output Folder is where any work done in the container will be written to ``/iplant/home/username/analyses/analysis_name/`` directory **AFTER** the interactive analysis is completed.

 ..
 Note::
-	Terminating an App will stop it from writing outputs to your data store ``analyses/`` directory.
+	Deleting a running Analysis will stop it from writing outputs to your data store ``analyses/`` directory.

 |jupyter2-2|